ibm-cloud-docs/account/catalog-add-private.md

 1. Review the list of software that you can onboard:

-  * Helm charts
+  * Helm charts on Kubernetes and {{site.data.keyword.redhat_notm}} {{site.data.keyword.openshiftshort}} clusters
   * Terraform templates
   * OVA images deployed on VMware vCenter Server
   * Virtual server images with Terraform deployed on VPC infrastructure
-  * Operators from GitHub repositories deployed on Red Hat OpenShift
+  * Operators with a CSV file or Operator bundles with a TGZ file from GitHub repositories that are deployed on Red Hat OpenShift
   * Operator bundles from Red Hat OpenShift registries

-1. Upload your soure code in a GitHub repository.
+1. Upload your source code in a GitHub repository.
 For more information, see [Managing releases in a repository](https://docs.github.com/en/github/administering-a-repository/managing-releases-in-a-repository){: external}.
 1. Make sure you're assigned the following [IAM access](/docs/account?topic=account-groups):

   * Editor role on the catalog management service